Potential of social selling still far from being fully harnessed

 “The topics of social business and especially social selling are still being neglected by many companies and digital agencies.
 However, great opportunities await here, since the development of digital sales channels is today more important than ever.”

-Social selling as the key to sales success
+Social selling strategy as the key to sales success

 In light of this, social networking sites are becoming an increasingly important marketplace – both for digital offerings and traditional services.
 The key to success here is social selling, which involves the practical use of social media to